martinrotter/rssguard/resources/docs/Feed-formats.md

 * [Tiny Tiny RSS](https://tt-rss.org) plugin: Adds ability to synchronize messages with TT-RSS instances, either self-hosted or via 3rd-party external service.
 * [Inoreader](https://www.inoreader.com) plugin: Adds ability to synchronize messages with Inoreader.
 All you need to do is create free account on their website and start rocking.
 * [Nextcloud News](https://apps.nextcloud.com/apps/news) plugin: Nextcloud News is a Nextcloud app which adds feed reader abilities into your Nextcloud instances.
 * [Google Reader API](https://rss-sync.github.io/Open-Reader-API/resources/#unofficial-google-reader-documentation) plugin: This plugin was added in RSS Guard 3.9.0 and offers two-way synchronization with services which implement Google Reader API.
-At this point, plugin was tested and works with Bazqux, The Old Reader and FreshRSS.
+At this point, plugin was tested and works with Bazqux, Reedah, The Old Reader and FreshRSS.
 * [Feedly](https://feedly.com) plugin: Provides synchronization with Feedly and supports both official productions keys mode as well as `developer access token` mode.
 * [Gmail](https://www.google.com/gmail) plugin: Yes, you are reading it right.
 RSS Guard can be used as very lightweight and simple e-mail client.
 This plugins uses [Gmail API](https://developers.google.com/gmail/api) and offers even e-mail sending.